Guest blogger Dr. Heidi Hanna discusses the unique ability to be the conductor of your own energy using a two-step process to harness your attention.

 - Schedule it, and set reminders.
 Even if you know the benefits of a relaxation practice, it’s easy to get caught up with work and completely miss the opportunity to recharge during the day.
 Just like any other new habit you’re trying to create, it’s important to put your practice in your schedule, make it a priority and set reminders for yourself.
 You may also want to use a timer to be sure you never go longer than 90 minutes without taking a break.

 - Keep it simple.
 Overcomplicating relaxation defeats the purpose and may leave you feeling more stressed out.
 Keep it simple, and remember that even a minute or two of taking relaxing breaths can make a big difference.

 - Be consistent.
 The more you practice relaxation training, the more your brain will start to see it as the norm, and the less you will have to be reminded to take breaks.
 Consistency is key to building new positive habits.

 - Add accountability.
 Build in accountability for yourself by tracking your progress and sharing your goal with others.
-Join our Balanced Advisor LinkedIn page or start an accountability group to help you stay on track.

 The War on Stress

 Janus Henderson Investors recently partnered with the Financial Planning Association and Investopedia to understand the drivers and impact of negative stress on financial professionals and investors, both professionally and personally.

 As an experienced speaker, Dr. Heidi Hanna has been featured at many national and global conferences, including the Fortune Magazine Most Powerful Women in Business Summit, ESPN Women’s Leadership Summit and the Million Dollar Round Table.
 She is founder and Chief Energy Officer of Synergy, a consulting company providing brain-based health and performance programs for organizations, and the Executive Director of the American Institute of Stress.